Dosage Form: capsule

 Mefenamic Acid Description

-Mefenamic Acid is a member of the fenamate group of nonsteroidal anti-inflammatory drugs (NSAIDs).
-Each ivory capsule contains 250 mg of Mefenamic Acid for oral administration.
-Mefenamic Acid is a white to greyish-white, odorless, microcrystalline powder with a melting point of 230° to 231°C and water solubility of 0.004% at pH 7.1.
-The chemical name is N-2, 3-xylylanthranilic acid.
+Mefenamic Acid capsules are a member of the fenamate group of nonsteroidal anti-inflammatory drugs (NSAIDs).
+Each white opaque capsule contains 250 mg of Mefenamic Acid for oral administration.
+Mefenamic Acid is a white to greyish-white, odorless, microcrystalline powder with a melting point of 230°-231°C and water solubility of 0.004% at pH 7.1.
+The chemical name is N-2,3-xylylanthranilic acid.
 The molecular weight is 241.29.
 Its molecular formula is C15H15NO2 and the structural formula of Mefenamic Acid is:

 Mefenamic Acid - Clinical Pharmacology

-Mefenamic Acid is a nonsteroidal anti-inflammatory drug (NSAID) that exhibits anti-inflammatory, analgesic, and antipyretic activities in animal models.
-The mechanism of action of Mefenamic Acid, like that of other NSAIDs, is not completely understood but may be related to prostaglandin synthetase inhibition.
+Mefenamic Acid is a non-steroidal anti-inflammatory drug (NSAID) that exhibits anti-inflammatory, analgesic, and antipyretic activities in animal models.
+The mechanism of action of Mefenamic Acid capsules, like that of other NSAIDs, is not completely understood but may be related to prostaglandin synthetase inhibition.

 Following a single 1 gram oral dose, mean peak plasma levels ranging from 10 to 20 mcg/mL3 have been reported.
 Peak plasma levels are attained in 2 to 4 hours and the elimination half-life approximates 2 hours.
 Following multiple doses, plasma levels are proportional to dose with no evidence of drug accumulation.
 In a multiple dose trial of normal adult subjects (n=6) receiving 1 gram doses of Mefenamic Acid four times daily, steady-state concentrations of 20 mcg/mL were reached on the second day of administration, consistent with the short half-life.